amyconroy/play/README.md

      const fillDB = require('./database/filldb.js');

-In server.js as well as the subsequent function calls to fill the database with dummy data.
+in server.js as well as the subsequent function calls to fill the database with dummy data.

 ## Built With
 - [Node.js](https://github.com/nodejs)